 With Boondockers Welcome, you can pick someone's place that is 'out there', farther away from the city, has nice views, with possibly no utilities available.

 This will force you out of your comfort zone, allow you to see what it's like to camp in a more remote environment.

-Here, you can push the limits of your your holding tanks, battery bank, etc. Learn your systems, see how long you can go without using your camping generator, or do you have enough solar to keep your batteries optimized?
+Here, you can push the limits of your RV waste tanks, battery bank, etc. Learn your systems, see how long you can go without using your camping generator, or do you have enough solar to keep your batteries optimized?

 This can also test whether you like being fairly remote and away from civilization and amenities.
 (Closest convenience store 25 min away...
 Is that a problem?)

 It somewhat mimics boondocking.
 It's a test run, so to speak.

 Even if you aren't a newbie, Boondockers Welcome simply gives you additional camping choices outside of campgrounds.